Jeglerjeg/pcbot/README.md

 ## Configuration
 ### Changing the command prefix
-The command prefix is **bot specific**, which means that servers can't set a custom command prefix.
 To change the bot prefix, head over to [`config/bot-meta.json`](config/bot_meta.json).
 The prefix can be any number of characters.

 ### The info command
 PCBOT has a dedicated info command, by default `!pcbot`, which